 I'm confident that following the suggestions in this course will help you to make progress in your career (hence the 30 day money back guarantee) but can make no guarantee that you will see results, just from passing through the lessons and trying the strategies.

 Music is very much down to personal taste so it's ultimately your responsibility to firstly be making music that excites and interests the right promoters and then putting in consistent effort on the 'business' side to really find success.
 Booking gigs is not quick or easy, but you can do it with the right effort and the right plan!

 "The course organises the most important aspects of booking into a very easy to follow schedule, which will enable you acquire everything you need to book more gigs.
-Thanks to Matt's advice, my project averaged a gig a week in 2017 and 2018 is looking set to be even better!"

 - Andrew Neil Hayes, Run Logan Run